-Text of the article Guidelines Text of the article 15(9) The contracting authority shall make payments to the coordinator to the bank account referred to in the financial identification form in Annex V, which allows the identification of the funds paid by the contracting authority.
+15(9) The contracting authority shall make payments to the coordinator to the bank account referred to in the financial identification form in Annex V, which allows the identification of the funds paid by the contracting authority.
 The contracting authority shall make payments in the currency set in the special conditions.

 Reports shall be submitted in the currency set out in the special conditions, and may be drawn from financial statements denominated in other currencies, on the basis of the beneficiary(ies)'s applicable legislation and applicable accounting standards.
 In such case and for the purpose of reporting, conversion into the currency set in the special conditions shall be made using the rate of exchange at which each contracting authority's contribution was recorded in the beneficiary(ies)'s accounts, unless otherwise provided for in the special conditions.
-If at the end of the action, a part of the expenses is pre- The coordinator has to provide details of the bank account or sub-account into which the EU funds will be paid.
-It is not necessary to open a project-specific account provided the contracting authority's contribution and the project financial flows can be traced.
-There is no obligation to open interest-bearing accounts for projects financed by the EU budget and the EDF, nor to report on or repay any interest earned.
-See guidance for exchange rates.
-Exchange rate for reporting NB.
-This provision applies only to beneficiaries having their accounting in a currency different from the one of the contract (usually EUR, but not in all cases: refer to the special conditions).
-In the other cases, there is no need to convert currencies as the books of account and the financed by the beneficiary(ies) (or by other donors), the conversion rate to be applied to this balance is the one set in the special condition according to the beneficiary(ies)'s usual financial report are already in the currency of the contract.
-In order to reduce exchange rate differences and accounting practice.
-If no specific provision is foreseen in the special conditions, the exchange rate of the last instalment received from the contracting authority will be applied.
+If at the end of the action, a part of the expenses is pre-financed by the beneficiary(ies) (or by other donors), the conversion rate to be applied to this balance is the one set in the special condition according to the beneficiary(ies)'s usual accounting practice.
+If no specific provision is foreseen in the special conditions, the exchange rate of the last instalment received from the contracting authority will be